|

 years) is only about 200 million years longer than the age of the Milky Way Galaxy (home to our solar system), currently believed to be about 13.6 billion years old.
 But, our solar system is less than 5 billion years old, so a lot was going on in the Milky Way Galaxy before

+our solar system formed, with early stars forming, and exploding, dispersing their elements broadly, some of them ending up in our solar system, as Earth, as us.
+Now THAT’S major connectivity, isn’t it?
 As a scientist, I don’t usually rely on fictional works to express my ideas.
 However, sometimes the great thinker who created a fictional work can arrange words to present a powerful idea.
 Such is the case of what J. Michael Straczynski

 did when he created the following monolog for the character of Delenn on the science fiction series, Babylon 5: "The molecules of your body are the same molecules that make this station and the nebula outside, that burn inside the stars themselves.
 We are star-stuff.

+We are the Universe, made manifest, trying to figure itself out.
+And, as we have both learned, sometimes the Universe needs a change of perspective."
 If, as Delenn, and Straczynski, and I, believe, we are “pieces” of the Universe (of God, as “Universe” is used here), then maybe it is indeed time for a change in perspective.
 I hope that new perspective embraces an acknowledgement and understanding of

 the connections that tie us to each other, to the world around us, to the very Universe that embraces us, and that we are wise in our decisions and actions.
+We are truly infinitely connected.

 © Copyright 2007 Bret S. Beall.
 All Rights